rannyu/LPSA/README.md

 ```

 ## Datasets
 We evaluate the proposed method on the ArXiv, MAG, Citeseer, and Pubmed datasets.
-The code automatically downloads the required dataset to the path specified by `--data-dir` according to the `--dataset` argument.
+The code automatically downloads the required dataset to the path specified by `--data_dir` according to the `--dataset` argument.

 ## Models
 We evaluate the proposed method on GCN, SGC, GAT, and GraphSAGE models.